Addison O'Dea: Family and education

-Hugh Addison White O'Dea was born on June 15, 1979, in New York Hospital to Hugh Patrick O'Dea Jr. (1938–2007) and Sara (née Greenway) O'Dea.
-He has two younger brothers, John Remsen Varick O'Dea and Patrick Gannon Greenway O'Dea.
+Hugh Addison White O'Dea was born on June 15, 1979, in New York Hospital to Sara (née Greenway) and Hugh Patrick O'Dea Jr. He has two younger brothers.
 Based in New York City, the family traveled internationally extensively for both personal and professional reasons.

+O'Dea was a boarding student at Indian Mountain School in Lakeville, Connecticut.
 O'Dea attended the Dwight School in Manhattan for international baccalaureate and holds a BSc from New York University.

 O'Dea's father, Hugh Patrick O'Dea Jr., was murdered in Louisville, Kentucky in August 2007.

 Work

 O'Dea, a former contributing editor at National Geographic Traveler, has written and directed a number of virtual reality documentary films focusing on subjects such as the origin of voodoo through West African Vodun in Togo and Benin; and ancient Quranic libraries in the Sahara.

 As of 2019, O'Dea was producing an action film set in the Sahara written and directed by Eugene Jarecki.
 Featuring a Tuareg character as the protagonist, the working title is "Tuareg Project".
-He is also the writer and producer of a documentary series called Beat Nation, currently in development with Ginedo Films, also produced by Nabil Elderkin and Mattia Bogianchino.

-It was reported in 2021 that O'Dea is directing a feature film financed by Endeavor Content titled Unlikely Heroes.
+It was reported in 2021 that O'Dea is directing a feature film financed by Fifth Season titled Unlikely Heroes.
+He is the Executive Producer of Eugene Jarecki's The Six Billion Dollar Man which premiered at the 2025 Cannes Film Festival where it won the L'Œil d'or jury prize for best documentary.